junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 AI (V.O.): (film, commanding) Fries denied.
 You've exceeded your fat quota.

 Customer #2 glances at Customer #1's kiosk, who glances back and shrugs.
 He frowns, reluctantly flip the menu page of fries, to check the next page which is salad.

+#### E) chef

+> The chef in the kitchen receives a notification.
+AI: "Wash your hands.
+Last scans shows high microbial load."
+Chef glares at the screen, washes his hands obediently.

+INT.
+RESTAURANT KITCHEN - DAY

+Bustling.
+Steam hisses.
+Utensils clang.
+A chef, John, preps a burger, moving quickly between pans and cutting boards.

+A soft CHIME.
+A screen above the workstation lights up.
+Electric blue circle activates.

+AI'S POV

+Scanning the chef.
+Zoom in on his hands.
+Analyze hygiene condition, show increasing curve in a diagram.
+Red warning message: "Microbial load near threshold (Recent scan)."

+BACK TO SCENE

+AI (V.O.): Wash your hands, John.
+Recent scan detects elevated microbial load on epidermis.

+John pauses his move for a beat.
+Eyes flick to the screen, annoyed, knowing he's watched.

+He heads to the sink, washing his hands with mechanical compliance.

+AI (V.O.): (pleasantly) Thank you.
+Cleanliness increases customer trust index by 7%.

 ## Tier 3 - Infinity